cunninghamp/Get-DailyBackupAlerts.ps1/README.md

 # Get-DailyBackupAlerts.ps1
-Generate an email report of Exchange database backup times
+Generate an email report of Exchange database backup times.
+Download the latest version of the script from the [TechNet Script Gallery](https://gallery.technet.microsoft.com/office/Generate-a-report-and-fa3b0540) or the [releases](https://github.com/cunninghamp/Get-DailyBackupAlerts.ps1/releases) page.

 ##Description
-Checks the backup timestamps for Exchange databases and alerts if a database hasn't been backed up recently
+Checks the backup timestamps for Exchange databases and alerts if a database hasn't been backed up recently.

 ##Inputs
 No inputs required, however you should modify the Settings.xml file to suit your environment.